SyncfusionExamples/import-data-from-sql-server-to-excel-table-in-c-sharp/README.md

 # Import Data from SQL Server to Excel table in C#

-This repository contains Syncfusion Excel library examples that illustrates,
+This repository contains Syncfusion&reg; Excel library examples that illustrates,

 * How to import data from SQL Server to Excel in C#
 * How to import using query parameters in Excel table